Rod Steiger: Personal life

 Steiger suffered from depression throughout much of his life.
 He described himself as "incapacitated for about eight years with clinical depression" before his Oscar win for In The Heat of the Night.
 His career problems from the 1970s onwards were often exacerbated by health issues.
 He underwent open-heart surgery in 1976 and again in 1979 and struggled with obesity, though certain roles, such as Napoleon, required him to intentionally gain weight.
 After the decline of his third marriage in 1979, a deep depression, partly a side effect of his surgery, negatively affected his career during the 1980s.
 He became increasingly reclusive during this period, often confining himself to his apartment, watching American football for several hours.
 He said of the experience: "You begin to lose self-esteem.
 You don't walk, you don't shave and if no one was watching you'd go to the bathroom right where you were sitting".
 He would lie in bed at night thinking, "You'll never act again.
 Why bother?
 You're no good".
 Despite these challenges, Steiger continued to act into the 1990s and early 2000s.
 In one of his final interviews, he stated that there was a stigma wrongfully attached to sufferers of depression and that it was caused by a chemical imbalance, not a mental disease.
 He commented: "Pain must never be a source of shame.
 It's a part of life, it's part of humanity."

 Death

-Steiger died of pneumonia and kidney failure at the age of 77, as a result of complications from surgery for a gall bladder tumor on July 9, 2002, in a Westside hospital in Los Angeles.
+Steiger died in a Westside hospital in Los Angeles on July 9, 2002, at age 77, of pneumonia and kidney failure as a result of complications from surgery for a gallbladder tumor.
 He was buried in Forest Lawn – Hollywood Hills Cemetery.
 The film Saving Shiloh, released in 2006, was dedicated to his memory.